afunnydev/tinysociety/content/articles/2018-07-27-smart-tiny-house-storage-ideas-for-every-corner-of-your-space.md

 The corners of the walls are always wasted.

-A useful way to utilize the space in tiny offices is to wrap a shelf around these corners.
+A useful way to utilize the space in tiny offices is to install a [top electric standing desk](https://arielle.com.au/best-standing-desk-australia/) that can be adjusted or wrap a shelf around these corners.
 And you can use this work station to work standing if your bum aches!

  It’s [DIY corner workstation](https://abeautifulmess.com/2014/02/building-a-standing-desk.html) developed by [A Beautiful mess.](https://abeautifulmess.com/)